Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 - `max_jobs` - The maximum number of concurrent jobs.
 Default: 2
 - `priority_slots` - The number of concurrent job slots that should be reserved for high priority jobs.
 More information can be found [here](TaskEngineWorkflowFeatures.html#priority-slots).
 Default: 0
-- `schedule_interval` - The interval, in seconds, between the scheduler executions.
+- `schedule_interval` - The interval, in seconds, between scheduler executions.
 Default: 60
 - `retry_delay` - The delay, in seconds, between retries for failed Resque tasks.
 Default: 5
-- `retry_limit` - The number of times a Resque task should be retried before a job is failed.
+- `retry_limit` - The number of times a Resque task should be retried before a job is abandoned.
 Default: 3

 **Requires Authentication: Yes**<br />
 **Required Headers:**